EPR spectra often display hyperfine structure, where the spectral lines split into several other ones,

 lines with equal widths.
 In such case the spectrum is characterized by the isotropic HF coupling/splitting

-constants \(A_{\text{iso}}/a_{\text{iso}}\) (see also the nuclear.system
+constants \(A_{\text{iso}}/a_{\text{iso}}\) (see also the nuclear.system argument) as well as

 by the above-mentioned linewidth.
 Many organic radicals exhibit such EPR spectra at room temperature

-and in solutions of low viscosities (Gerson F, Huber W (2003), see References
+and in solutions of low viscosities (Gerson F, Huber W (2003), see References).

-argument.
+the path_to_dsc_par argument.
 Position of the spectrum (within the desired \(B\)-region)

-as well as those of HFS-lines are evaluated by the resonance condition (see also the eval_gFactor
+as well as those of HFS-lines are evaluated by the resonance condition (see also the eval_gFactor)

 and by the Breit-Rabi analytical expression for energy levels of the interacting nuclei.